Google

 ABC kabobs

-Slice apples, bananas, carambola (star fruit) into bite size pieces.
+Slice apples, bananas, and carambola (star fruit) into bite size pieces.
 Let your child thread them onto skewers.
 It is fun to put a star fruit slice on the end to create a “magic” wand.

 Fruit Smoothies